The 20 Best Familial Periodic Paralysis Doctors in France

 Paris, FR

-Damien Sternberg practices in Paris, France.
+Damien Sternberg practices practicing medicine in Paris, France.
 Mr. Sternberg is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Familial Periodic Paralysis, Congenital Myasthenic Syndrome, Myotonia Congenita, and Amyotonia Congenita.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Congenital Myasthenic Syndrome, Familial Periodic Paralysis, Myotonia Congenita, and Amyotonia Congenita.

 Distinguished in Familial Periodic Paralysis